Ben Hoffman

-Benjamin Isaac Hoffman (born December 13, 1974), is an American comedian, actor, writer, and musician.
-Hoffman is well known by his country musician alter ego Wheeler Walker, Jr., as whom he has released four albums of country music rife with profanity and sexually-explicit lyrics.
+Benjamin Isaac Hoffman is an American comedian, actor, writer, and musician.
+Hoffman is better known by his country musician alter ego Wheeler Walker, Jr., as whom he has released five studio albums.

 His first album as Wheeler Walker, Jr., Redneck Shit, debuted in 2016 at number nine on the Billboard Hot Country Albums chart and number one on the Billboard Top Comedy Albums chart, making it the first album in over a decade to debut in the top ten on both those charts simultaneously.
 Despite no FM radio play, Hoffman found success with streaming and social media.

 Reception to Hoffman's music has been mixed, largely due to the raunchiness of his lyrics and themes.
-Some have called the Wheeler Walker, Jr. character an "experiment in free speech" and "a platform to speak out against censorship and bias in the music industry".
+Some have called the Wheeler Walker Jr. character an "experiment in free speech" and "a platform to speak out against censorship and bias in the music industry".
 Hoffman has been vocal about his use of the character as a means to express his displeasure with the modern state of the country music industry, particularly the rise of the bro-country subgenre.

 Early life

 Hoffman was born in Lexington, Kentucky.
 He is the older brother of Scissor Sisters bassist Babydaddy (Scott Hoffman).
 Hoffman is Jewish and attended Tulane University.
+He graduated from the University of Kentucky.

 Career

 Hoffman created and hosted The Ben Show, which premiered on Comedy Central on February 28, 2013.
 The show was broadcast for one season.

 He was a writer and correspondent for the Sports Show with Norm Macdonald, and has written for the MTV Video Music Awards, Archer, and The Late Late Show with James Corden.
 He has appeared in acting roles on Arrested Development, New Girl and Drunk History and has produced content for and appeared on InfoMania.

-In 2018, Hoffman created the Netflix adult animation comedy series Hoops.
+In 2020, Hoffman created the Netflix adult animated comedy series Hoops.
 In addition to writing, he provided voice talent and was also an executive producer alongside Phil Lord, Christopher Miller, Seth Cohen, and Jake Johnson.
 The show was cancelled after the completion of one season.